Seneca 4 BC - AD 65

 one of the most esteemed Roman politicians at the time, whom she served with poison tea and cookies

-and whose passing left her as a young and enormously wealthy
+and whose consequent passing made her a young and enormously wealthy

 Now in her